 General

-A codeFlow object describes the progress of one more programs through one or more thread flows, which together result in the detection of a result in the system being analyzed.
+A codeFlow object describes the progress of one or more programs through one or more thread flows, which together result in the detection of a result in the system being analyzed.
 We define a thread flow as a temporally ordered sequence of code locations occurring within a single thread of execution, typically an operating system thread or a fiber.
 The thread flows in a code flow MAY lie within a single process, within multiple processes on the same machine, or within multiple processes on multiple machines.

 EXAMPLE